ResiliaDev/Planga/README.md

 #### How do I compute a SHA256-HMAC?

 This is a very common thing to do.
+Planga expects the SHA256-HMAC to be in hexadecimal (also known as hexdigest) format.

 Here are a couple of programming language examples:

 _For other languages, see [these more in-depth hmac-examples](https://github.com/danharper/hmac-examples)_